showlab/MotionDirector/README.md

 ```
 Note:
 - Replace `/path/to/the/foundation/model` with your own path to the foundation model, like ZeroScope.
-- The value of `checkpoint_index` means the checkpoint saved at which training step is selected.
+- The value of `checkpoint_index` means the checkpoint saved at which the training step is selected.
 - The value of `noise_prior` indicates how much the inversion noise of the reference video affects the generation.
-We recommend setting it to `0` for MotionDirector trained on multiple videos to achieve highest diverse generation, while setting it to `0.5` for MotionDirector trained on a singel video for achieving faster convergence and better alignment with the reference video.
+We recommend setting it to `0` for MotionDirector trained on multiple videos to achieve the highest diverse generation, while setting it to `0.1~0.5` for MotionDirector trained on a single video for faster convergence and better alignment with the reference video.

 ## Inference with pre-trained MotionDirector